 When it comes to insulating your home, there are many choices in terms of performance and R-values, materials, and types.

 It’s important to insulate many different areas of your home.
-If you install a combination of insulated sheathing and cavity insulation in walls, ceilings, and under your floors, you will save energy and money.
+You will save energy and money if you install a combination of insulated sheathing and cavity insulation in walls, ceilings, and under your floors.

-You can also reduce energy leaks through exterior walls by taping the joints of outside sheathing and by caulking and sealing the walls.
+You can also reduce energy leaks through exterior walls by taping the joints of outside sheathing and by caulking and sealing the wall cavity.

 It’s a lot of information!
 But, at the end of the day, your aim is to keep your house cool in hot climates and warm in cold climates, reducing both your energy usage and expenses.